Emacs-is-my-life/Kim-Guix/README.md

 ```
 or use Ventoy

-** Install Guix system on your computer
-- Boot your computer into Guix installation USB in UEFI boot mode
-- When Guix install TUI pops up after boot process, press Ctrl + Alt + F3 to login to shell
-- Connect your booted guix installation system to the internet
-- Move to "Kim-Guix" directory, which you have copied into the installation USB
-- Move to "system" directory
-- Fill "config.env" text file according to your preferences
-- Run "system-install.sh" script to install Guix on your computer
-- Reboot

 ## Guix system installation
 ### Booting
 - Boot your computer with prepared USB drive, in UEFI boot mode